Revised February 6, 2022

 We advocate for our participants with third party payers, including health insurance reimbursement, sponsors, and donors when appropriate.

-We create opportunities for participants who are unable to afford the full cost up-front to engage in treatment, by considering income-based fees, sliding scale, pro-bono work, scholarship, sponsorship, and donor-supported services.
+We create opportunities for participants who are unable to afford the full cost up-front to engage in ritual, by considering income-based fees, sliding scale, pro-bono work, scholarship, sponsorship, and donor-supported services.

 We do not take on or continue treating a participant solely for financial gain; we only take on or continue to work with a participant if we believe our services will have value.